 - Keep Your Home Oil Tank Full: Letting the fuel get to extremely low levels lets moist air get inside.
 This means that the chances of condensation increase.
 Call for oil delivery before this occurs.
-Ensure that the tank is full in both the heating season and off-season.
+Ensure that the tank is full in both the heating season and the off-season.

 - Call the Pros: Professionals can check your oil tank and conduct old tank replacements when needed.
 Additionally, they can make suggestions on the best placement to ensure long service life.